DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 - Is a little more abstract and exposed to the outside
 - Contains entries from set 3

-#### Areas where the Player Has Completed All Journal Entries
+#### In Areas where the Player Has Completed All Journal Entries
 Let's say the player has completed all journal entries for set 1.
 They would no longer find and *NEW JOURNAL ENTRIES* in the first area of Avernoth.
 However, if the player is in the first area of Avernoth and they are in a room where a journal table would have spawned, we will have an upgrade there that simply indicates to the player that they have already collected all journal entries in this area.

-#### Areas where the Player has not unlocked the Next Set of Journal Entries
+#### In Areas where the Player has not unlocked the Next Set of Journal Entries
 Journal tables won't spawn in these areas.

 # Collecting Journal Entries